Basic income

-There are other systems besides GoodDollar working to create universal basic income (UBI) solutions that move beyond the pilot stage.
-These projects use structural approaches designed to scale UBI for larger populations.
+There are severeal systems working to create universal basic income (UBI) solutions that move beyond the pilot stage.
+These projects use structural approaches designed to scale basic income for larger populations.
 FairSpirit actively monitors these initiatives to identify opportunities for collaboration and expansion.

 The following projects demonstrate innovative approaches to scaling UBI, each addressing key challenges such as verification, trust, and economic sustainability.